brianfoody/woodpecker-reading-app/python/README.md

 ### Prerequisites

-1. Python 3.7 or higher
+1. Python 3.7 - 3.12 (Note: Python 3.13+ has compatibility issues with pydub's audioop dependency)
 2. FFmpeg installed on your system

 #### Installing FFmpeg